inko-lang/website/source/news/inko-progress-report-september-2019.html.md

 If you would like to support the development of Inko, please [donate to Inko on Open Collective](https://opencollective.com/inko-lang).
-If you would like to donate via other means, please send an Email to
+If you would like to donate via other means, please contact us through Email or GitHub.
-<mailto:yorick@yorickpeterse.com>.

 If you would like to engage with others interested in the development of Inko, please join the [Matrix chat